 2. each author must have intended that [his] [or] [her] contribution be merged into inseparable or interdependent parts of a unitary whole; and

 3. each author must have contributed material to the joint work which could have been independently copyrighted.

-A copyright owner of a collective work may enforce the right to exclude others in an action for copyright infringement.
+Each author of a joint work shares an undivided interest in the entire joint work.
+A copyright owner in a joint work may enforce the right to exclude others in an action for copyright infringement.

 In deciding whether parties intended their contributions to be merged [in element 2, above], you may consider whether the parties signed a written agreement stating that the copyright in the work is to be jointly owned.
 If there is no such agreement, you may consider whether: